All Episodes

 It turns out that this DSK was a client of the same brothel that was used by client number nine.

-This is in the uh in the UK telegraph.
+This is in the UK Telegraph.